mdn/content/files/en-us/web/css/css_syntax/error_handling/index.md

 ### Grammar check

-After each declaration, style rule, at-rule, etc. is parsed, the user agent checks to make sure the grammar is the expected grammar for that declaration.
+After each declaration, style rule, at-rule, etc. is parsed, the user agent checks to ensure the grammar is the expected grammar for that declaration.
 For example, if a property value is of the wrong data type or if a descriptor is not valid for the at-rule being described, the content that does not match the expected grammar is deemed invalid, and gets ignored.

 ## See also